liampc/100-days-of-code/log.md

 Working on my django project, there are a lot of things I need to learn to solve this project, reading documentation is a great practice instead of always relying on video tutorials.
 Today I was able to finish one of the task in which I have to add a new entry in the wiki.
 Tried to solve the search results with regex and still figuring out how to add value in the textarea in updating entries.

+## Day 13: Sept 24, 2020

+Finished all my tasks / specification in my django project.
+I still need to rewrite some of the code and fix hopefully minor bugs, and add style to the pages.
+One of the biggest achievement for this day is that I was able to fix the search form and apply regex in my function.